refinedev/refine/documentation/docs/guides-concepts/realtime/index.md

 Once a **Live Provider** is integrated, **Refine** takes care of the **invalidation**, **refetching** logic for your resources.

-For example if a new record is created for `products` resource, a page where you use `useList` hook will automatically refetch the lates `products` data.
+For example if a new record is created for `products` resource, a page where you use `useList` hook will automatically refetch the latest `products` data.

 ## Supported Hooks